Skip to content

 • provide psychological therapy to help people understand and overcome their problems

-• carry out research, prepare risk assessments and reports and help to write policies
+• carry out research, prepare risk assessments and write reports

 • offer advice to parole boards, mental health tribunals and courts